RohitAwate/NoteHero/DESIGN.md

 ---
 ```

 NoteHero's rendering and search indexing can be configured by adding the above block of YAML Front Matter at the beginning of your note.
+All attributes are **_optional_**.

-- `title` (String, _required_): Applied to the `<title>` tag in the rendered HTML.
+- `title` (String): Applied to the `<title>` tag in the rendered HTML.
+\
+**Default behaviour is as follows:**
+    - **For camel-case filenames**:
+    Extension is omitted.
+The individual words from are separated and then concatenated by adding single space in between.
+    For example, `HelloWorld.md` becomes `Hello World`.
+    - **For snake-case filenames**:
+    Extension is omitted.
+Individual words are separated, first letter is capitalized and then they are concatenated by adding single space in between.
+    For example, `hello_world.md` becomes `Hello World`.
+    - **For filenames with spaces**:
+    Extension is omitted.
+For example, `Hello world.md` becomes `Hello world`.
-- `sudo` (Boolean, _optional_): Defines the visibility of the note.
+- `sudo` (Boolean): Defines the visibility of the note.
 If `true`, note is only visible when logged in, else it is publicly visible. **Defaults to `true`**.
-- `slug` (String, _optional_): Used in the URL of the final note.
+- `slug` (String): Used in the URL of the final note.
 The format of the URL is as follows: `/cat1/cat2/.../catn/slug` where `cat1`, `cat2`, etc. are the `categories` in the YAML Front Matter.
 \
 **Default behaviour is as follows:**
     - **For camel-case filenames**:
     Extension is omitted.
-The individual words from are separated, converted to lower-cased and then concatenated by adding hyphens in the middle.
+The individual words from are separated, converted to lower-cased and then concatenated by adding hyphens in between.
     For example, `HelloWorld.md` becomes `hello-world`.
     - **For snake-case filenames**:
     Extension is omitted.
 Underscores are replaced with hyphens.